 If a water fountain is not an option, try making your cat’s water more appealing.
 Drizzling the juice from tinned tuna is a way to do this.
 It won’t work for all cats, though.
 Remember, felines do not wish to mingle the scents of food and water.

 Changing your cat’s water bowl is also comparatively simple.
 If your cat’s whiskers brush against their dish, it can become painful.
 Modern Cat magazine states that this is called whisker fatigue.

 You could use a lower-sided dish, that doesn’t touch your cat’s muzzle.
 Cats don’t drink that much at a time anyway.
 Just be consistent with quantities.

 Don’t fill a water dish one day, and leave it half empty the next.
 This will leave your pet wondering why something has changed.

-They’ll then put their paw into the dish to investigate.
+It’ll then put its paws into the dish to investigate.
 This contaminates the water in the eyes of your cat.
-You’re now back to square one.
 It’s no different to keeping the water bowl too close to your cat’s food source.

 What is the Ideal Cat Food Dish Placement?

 Eating is almost a sacred experience for felines.
 Just because cats are food-focused animals, it doesn’t mean they’ll eat anywhere.